rexrainbow/phaser3-rex-notes/docs/docs/ui-fixwidthsizer.md

 - `inputEventPrefix` : Prefix string of each event, default is `'child.'`.
 - `eventEmitter` : Fire event through specific game object.

+!!! note
+    Input behaviors are installed to this Sizer game object, not each child.

 #### Events

 - Click